What to do if Printer photos have lines [EXPERT TIPS]

 1. Check photo resolution

-Typically, images of low resolution don’t look great when printed on plain paper even though those might look marginally better on glossy or photographic print papers.
-Print size matters too, as a small image when stretched leads to the appearance of fine lines in the printed image.
+Typically, images of low resolution don’t look great when printed on plain paper, even though those might look marginally better on glossy or photographic print papers.
+Print size matters too, as a small image, when stretched leads to the appearance of fine lines in the printed image.

 So, it would be best to refrain from printing low-resolution images.
-Also, this does not point to there being any issues with the printer itself.
+Also, this does not point to any issues with the printer itself.
 However, if it is a high-resolution image that you are trying to print, try out the following recommendations.

 2. Check cartridges